kuerbis/Term-Choose-p6/README.md

 2 - case-sensitive search

+### tabs-bottom-text

+The option *tabs-bottom-text* allows one to insert spaces at beginning and the end of *info* lines.

+*tabs-bottom-text* expects a list with one to three elements:

+- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

+- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

+- the third element sets the number of spaces used as a right margin.

+Allowed values: 0 or greater.
+Elements beyond the third are ignored.

+default: If *margin* is set, the initial-tab and the subsequent-tab are set to left-*margin* and the right margin is set to right-*margin*.
+If *margin* is not defined, the default is undefined.

 ### tabs-info

 The option *tabs-info* allows one to insert spaces at beginning and the end of *info* lines.